SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 Am I a mean & nasty teacher?
 Maybe.
 But no student of mine ever told me so.

+To be clear, if we are not making whole the families of the students, then yeah, would should damn well offer a wage or a prize.
+For open puzzles I prefer a wage, because there is a lot of work to be done, and no guarantee of success.
+But it is a poor system that requires this enshittification.

+The neoliberalization of education cuts deep, and has created a festering wound on our society.

+("Here kids, work on this and teacher will give you candies, but if you cannot solve it then pi55 off, because you deserve the f-all proportion of a billion times your present wage.")

 ## Summary based-MMT Thoughts